Additional Funding for Family Members

 If the VA student is suspended and brings his/her GPA above the 2.0 his/her benefits will resume and the benefits can be reimbursed for the terms of ineligibility.

-For more information on this please see the VA Coordinator in the Registrar's office or call her at 541-885-1355.
+For more information on this please see the VA Coordinator in the Financial Aid Office or call her at 541-885-1283.

 Parent School Letters